Tirtho-Mondal/Dynamic-Portfolio/README.md

 - **Messaging:** Send messages directly through the portfolio.

 ## Video Demo
-Watch the video demonstration of my portfolio [here](https://your-video-link.com).
+Watch the video demonstration of my portfolio [here](https://youtu.be/VcnHXi62VeM?si=qMiK2OYvD0ef1HW6).

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the code of conduct.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.